The Fatal Love-Spot

 and e'en the Fianna feared to hunt out there.

-that he could hunt his forest if he swore him
+that he could use his forest after vowing

 to stay away from the forbidden tree.